mwangiiharun/accelara/README.md

 - ✅ **Progress Bars** - Visual progress indicators.
 Watching text scroll is so 1990s.
 - ✅ **Quiet Mode** - Suppress output for scripting.
 Automation is the future.
 - ✅ **Graceful Interruption** - CTRL+C support with resume capability.
 Accidents happen.
+- ✅ **Pause/Resume** - Pause downloads anytime and resume later.
+Control is power.
+- ✅ **Persistent State** - Downloads persist across app restarts.
+Your downloads survive crashes.
+- ✅ **Auto-Pause on Exit** - All active downloads automatically pause when you close the app.
+No surprises.
+- ✅ **Storage Cleanup** - Clear junk partial files with one click.
+See how much space you'll free up.
+- ✅ **Duplicate Prevention** - Smart duplicate detection prevents multiple downloads of the same file.
+- ✅ **File Associations** - Double-click `.torrent` files or `magnet:` links to start downloads.
+- ✅ **Configurable Torrent Port** - Set your preferred BitTorrent port with automatic fallback.

 ---